Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: A framework for rheology inference

-Two sets of data can be computed from DEM simulations.
-At each time step, we extract horizontal velocities $(u_i)$ and shear stress $(\tau_i)$ by spatially averaging these quantities over a grid with cells indexed by $i$.
-In this way, we map the DEM's floe-based Lagrangian data into a Eulerian representation of sea ice variables that is compatible with a continuum model.
-By computing the strain-rate $(\srate_i)$ with the averaged DEM's velocity field, we generate dynamic and kinematic datasets, given by $\mathcal{D} = \{ (\tau_i,\srate_i) \}$ and $\mathcal{K} = \{ u_i \}$, respectively.
+By computing the strain-rate $\srate_k$ with the averaged DEM's velocity field, we generate dynamic and kinematic datasets, given by $\mathcal{D} = \{ (\tau_k,\srate_k) \}$ and $\mathcal{K} = \{ u_k \}$, respectively.
 This correspondence between dynamic and kinematic quantities is expressed in figure~\ref{fig:setup} with circled stress-strain points in panel (c) corresponding to the averaged horizontal velocity points in panel (d).
 These two data sets suggest that two different misfit functionals can be defined to learn the rheology by training our NNs.
 One can either minimize the stress misfit given by

 where we use a logarithmic mean squared residual to account for large changes in stress.
 Alternatively, for a continuum model that produces a horizontal velocity field $u$ given NN weights $\btheta$ and a sea ice concentration $A$, we can define the velocity misfit